Axionic Strings, Domain Walls and Baryons

 The idea of stable remnant domain walls is not bound to their baryonic nature: it just depends on the existence of a conserved global charge under which the domain wall can be the lightest charged object.
 On the other hand, the scenario we actually investigate here is the one where the charge is actually associated to a baryonic symmetry.

-In the first part of this letter we introduce the charged DW description of these baryons and exhibit their main properties (mass scales, dimensions, etc.).
+In the first part of this paper, we introduce the charged DW description of these baryons and exhibit their main properties (mass scales, dimensions, etc.).
 An example of similar DWs, but still without the baryonic charge, has been recently explored in \cite{olzi}.

-In the second part of the letter, as a first step towards the quantitative characterization of these baryons in a concrete model, we provide an explicit construction of the related axionic strings (see e.g.~\cite{Forbes:2000et} for related configurations).
-We calculate their tension and thickness above the confinement scale and provide their effective action in turn.
+In the second part of the paper, as a first step towards the quantitative characterization of these baryons in a concrete model, we provide an explicit construction of the related axionic strings (see e.g.~\cite{Forbes:2000et} for related configurations).
+We calculate their tension and thickness above the confinement scale and provide their effective action.